Daily Audio Bible

 Five Day Bible Reading Plan is consulted for most Old Testament/Wisdom segments

 The ESV Study Bible (Wheaton, IL: Crossway Bibles, 2008).
-Used first for the outlines we work from.
+My first reference for the outlines we work from.

 Other sources consulted, quoted, or mentioned today: